hindu-comm/weblogs/manasataramgini/2017/05/2017-05-16_some-biological-analogies-for-certain-sociopolitical-issues.md

 early metal age agricultural cultures.
 We still see echoes of that unity in our agriculture-/rural-economy- related words from an extinct language (e.g. kustumburu, karkaṭi, kulāla, kīnaśa etc).
-The coming of the Indo-Aryans sometime during the Harappan period or after it provided a strong unifying force in the form of a common language (old Indo-Aryan aka Sanskrit in its living expression) and religion (the extant Hindu dharma in its living expression).
+The coming of the Indo-Aryans sometime during the close of the Harappan period provided a strong unifying force in the form of a common language (old Indo-Aryan aka Sanskrit in its living expression) and religion (the extant Hindu dharma in its living expression).
 As the Indo-Aryans and Aryanized peoples spread over the vast subcontinent over nearly a millennium this factor played a major role in the formation of a unified system in the subcontinent.
 Certain mobile groups played a over-sized role in this unification but the more sedentary groups played along rather than oppose them.
 However, at the same time, the longitudinal extent of the subcontinent and major terrain variations implied that the phenomenon of local diversification in terms of linguistics to a greater extent and religion to a smaller extent was also going to take place.
 As a result in the coming two-three thousand years we had a peculiar situation where both diversification and unity simultaneously existed – a cliché Indians oft use.

 All this was fine as long as India remained heathen.
 But starting with the irruptions of Mohammad bin Qasim and culminating in the conquests of